Denis & Katya

-Denis & Katya is an English-language chamber opera in two acts by the British composer Philip Venables, based on the real-life stories of Russian teenage truants Denis Muravyov and Katya Viasova.
+Denis & Katya is an English-language chamber opera in two acts by the British composer Philip Venables, based on the real-life stories of Russian teenage truants Denis Muravyov and Katerina Vlasova.
 The two fell in love and fled home in order to be together and hid in a relative's home in Strugi Krasnye.
 The couple ended up getting into a fire fight with Russian Special Forces and eventually died.

 The opera was a co-commission by Opera Philadelphia, Music Theatre Wales, and Opéra National de Montpellier.
 The work's premiere occurred in September 2019 by Opera Philadelphia, directed by Ted Huffman, and since has had premieres throughout Europe and in the Netherlands.
 The opera has been regularly performed since 2019, Pittsburgh Opera including the opera at the end of their 2022/2023 season.

 The work takes 65 minutes to perform in full.

 Structure

 The opera's form is modeled after a montage, with snippets of media talking about the incident along with fake news reports.
 The opera comprises 112 "microscenes" which are broken up with text messages.